It is a naturally occurring glycosaminoglycan found throughout the body’s connective tissue.

 Hyaluronic acid in the nose

 Hyaluronic acid gel injection is a valuable tool for nasal reshaping.
-It can also be used for the correction of minor post-trinoplasty defects in appropriate patients.
+It can also be used to correct minor post-rhinoplasty defects in appropriate patients.

 Rhinoplasty was the fifth most common surgical procedure in 2013.
 Although most patients request a nasal reduction, rhinoplasty often involves reshaping rather than reduction.

-Despite the challenge of explaining to patients seeking nasal reduction that they would benefit from enhancement of parts of the nose, plastic surgeons should be aware of this effect.
+Despite the challenge of explaining to patients seeking nasal reduction that they would benefit from enhancing parts of the nose, plastic surgeons should be aware of this effect.

 Nasal remodeling can be accomplished with injectables such as calcium hydroxyapatite.

-However, retreatment may be necessary to maintain the desired cosmetic correction because hyaluronic acid degrades over time.
+However, retreatment may be necessary to maintain the desired cosmetic correction because hyaluronic acid degrades.

 The efficacy and safety of hyaluronic acid have been established for facial cosmetic indications, but information on nasal treatments is somewhat limited.